Lead Test Results from Drinking Water in Schools

 Lead in School Drinking Water

-To address the concerns about lead in drinking water, and to reduce children's overall exposure to lead in the environment, in 2021, the Legislature passed and governor signed Engrossed Second Substitute House Bill (E2SHB) 1139 (PDF).
-In passing the bill, the Legislature follows the advice of the federal Centers for Disease Control and Prevention (CDC) and Environmental Protection Agency that there is no known safe level of lead in a child's blood.
+To address the concerns about lead in drinking water, and to reduce children's overall exposure to lead in the environment, in 2021, the legislature passed, and the governor signed Engrossed Second Substitute House Bill (E2SHB) 1139 (PDF).
+In passing the bill, the legislature follows the advice of the federal Centers for Disease Control and Prevention (CDC) and Environmental Protection Agency that there is no known safe level of lead in a child's blood.
 Even low levels of lead exposure can cause permanent cognitive, academic, and behavioral difficulties in children.

 Concentration of lead in drinking water, even when it exceeds 15 ppb, is low compared to other sources of lead such as lead paint.
 The likelihood of drinking water at school alone causing an elevated blood lead level is very low.
 If you believe your child may have been exposed to lead in the environment, contact your healthcare provider.